parsonsmr/openscholarship-storymapjs/day-2/day-2-part-1.md

 It can take some work to convert a dataset from cross-tab, but before you put in too many hours, check out these [instructions on how to automatically normalize your data using the Microsoft Excel Pivot Table Wizard](https://superuser.com/a/78464 "how to automatically normalize your data using the Microsoft Excel Pivot Table Wizard.")

+#### Standardizing

+When we read "100 Ave," "100 Ave.," "100 Avenue," and "One Hundred Ave," we understand that these records are likely referring to the same record.
+However, a computer will process each of those as separate locations.
+When the same data points are not standardized and consolidated, it can make it difficult when visualizing since they